ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > ## Exercise: exploiting Git history
 >
-> Goal: determine how the estimate for the Left-Amygdala changed in the AnnArbor_sub16960
+> Goal: determine how the estimate for the Left-Amygdala in AnnArbor_sub16960
-> subject from release 1.0.0 to 1.1.0.
+> subject changed from release 1.0.0 to 1.1.0.
 > > ## Answer
 > > git diff allows us to see the differences between points in the Git history
 > > and to optionally restrict the search to the specific file(s), so the answers to the